Rajadhi Raja (1989 film): Development

 R. Sundarrajan initially planned to direct Amman Kovil Kizhakale with Rajinikanth which did not happen.
-When Sundarrajan met Panchu Arunachalam who was finding plot for a new project with collaboration of S. P. Muthuraman and Rajinikanth, he narrated the plotline of Rajathi Raja which impressed both Rajinikanth and Arunachalam.
+When Sundarrajan met Panchu Arunachalam who was finding plot for a new project with collaboration of S. P. Muthuraman and Rajinikanth, he narrated the plotline of Rajadhi Raja which impressed both Rajinikanth and Arunachalam.
 Rajinikanth insisted Sundarrajan to direct the film who relented after initial rejections to direct the film.
 The film was produced under Ilaiyaraaja's brother R. D. Bhaskar under their home banner Pavalar Creations.
 Cinematography was handled by Rajarajan, and editing by B. Lenin and V. T. Vijayan.

 Casting

 Initially, Revathi and Rupini were reported to be the two lead actresses.
 Due to date clashes, Revathi's role was given to Radha and Rupini's role to Nadhiya.
 This was the last film for Radha to act with Rajinikanth and it was the only film for Nadhiya with Rajinikanth.
 Radha Ravi, who portrayed one of the antagonists, initially "approached the role like a serious villain".
-However, when he was told that his character knows Rajinikanth’s real identity, "I decided to play the character like a muff, and when I suggested the idea to director Sundarrajan, he accepted it".
+However, when he was told that his character knows Rajinikanth's real identity, "I decided to play the character like a muff, and when I suggested the idea to director Sundarrajan, he accepted it".
 Ravi also intentionally mimicked his father M. R. Radha's voice and took inspiration from his father's character from the 1961 film Paava Mannippu.

 Filming

-The song "Vaa Vaa" was initially planned to shoot at Ooty but due to heavy rainfall, the crew then decided to shoot the song at Coonoor and again went back to Ooty during its non rainy day and completed the remaining shoot.
-Radha Ravi said Rajinikanth wanted this scene where there will be a snake in the hand, Sundarrajan objected as he felt it was "over the top" but Rajinikanth insisted on this scene because “he liked to have a snake scene in his films for sentimental reasons”.
+The song "Vaa Vaa" was initially planned to be shot in Ooty but due to heavy rainfall, the crew decided to shoot the song in Coonoor and again went back to Ooty when it was not raining and completed the remaining shoot.
+Radha Ravi said Rajinikanth wanted this scene where there will be a snake in the hand, Sundarrajan objected as he felt it was "over the top" but Rajinikanth insisted on this scene because "he liked to have a snake scene in his films for sentimental reasons".
 The filming was completed in 50 days.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The soundtrack became hugely popular and was said to have sold around 22000 units.
+The song "Malayala Karaiyoram" is set to the Carnatic raga Sankarabharanam, "Meenamma Meenamma" is set to Sarasangi, and "Un Nenja Thottu Sollu".
+The soundtrack became hugely popular and was reportedly sold around 22000 units.

 Release and reception

 Rajadhi Raja was released on 4 March 1989.
 Ananda Vikatan rated the film 43 out of 100.
-N. Krishnaswamy of The Indian Express wrote "[sic] the film is entertaining despite the abundant cliches and to-the-hilt commercialism".
+N. Krishnaswamy of The Indian Express appreciated Ilaiyaraaja's music, Arunachalam's writing and Rajinikanth's dual role performance, adding, "the film is entertaining despite the abundant cliches and to-the-hilt commercialism".

+Legacy

+The song "Enkitta Mothathe" inspired the title of two unrelated films: one in 1990 also directed by Sundarrajan, and another in 2017.